cynteo/cab-public-docs/content/reference/environment-variables.md

 ---

-## Optional Variables
+## Optional Settings

-Customize incident creation behavior:
+These options can be configured during deployment to customize behavior:

 ### Incident Mapping